Chuspas

-A chuspas (which is Quechua for bag) is a pouch that is used to carry coca and cocoa leaves, used primarily in the Andean region of South America.
+A chuspas (which is Quechua for bag) is a pouch that is used to carry coca leaves, used primarily in the Andean region of South America.
 Both textiles and coca are very important to the people in Andean South America.
 These chuspas are a vital piece of culture and are especially important to combat the bitter cold in the mountainous zones of the Andes.
 These bags are also a way to showcase the cloth which in itself is a primary artistic medium.
 Highland textiles are traditionally woven from the hair of native camelids, usually the domesticated alpacas and llamas, and more rarely, wild vicuña and guanaco.
 These pouches are important symbols of social identity.
 As part of this tradition, chuspas show to the rest of their people how skilled they are in weaving.
 They can express their artistic skills and display their cultural affiliation by creating these chuspas.